A C*-algebraic approach to interacting quantum field theories

 We will return to these topics in a future publication.

-The remaining major problem concerns the existence of primal states.
+The remaining major problem concerns the existence of \primal states.
 At present, there are two strategies visible towards its solution.
 The first one is based on perturbation theory, where one can try to prove convergence of the formal power series of the $S$-operators.
 This works indeed in some exceptional cases, as for example for quadratic functionals of the field \cite{Bel,Rui} and in models in two dimensional Minkowski space, such as the $\phi^4$ and Sine-Gordon theories, cf.\ \cite{Wreszinski} and \cite{BaRe}.
-The second one is based on the development of criteria in the C*-algebraic setting, implying the existence of primal states.
+The second one is based on the development of criteria in the C*-algebraic setting, implying the existence of \primal states.
 Such a criterion was proposed by Doplicher in \cite{Do}.
-It works in case of C*-dynamical systems; but it is not applicable to the present algebras, since these are lacking the continuity properties of the symmetry transformations required in the criterion.
+It works in case of C*-dynamical systems; but it is not applicable here, since the present algebras are lacking the continuity properties under the action of symmetry transformations, required in the criterion.
 So some progress is needed on this algebraic side.